-Rhodes University has developed an integrated approach to academic orientation by setting up panel discussions that are more in line with its general formative degree structure.
+Rhodes University has developed an integrated approach to student orientation by setting up panel discussions that are more in line with its general formative degree structure.

 “This year, we have grouped subjects together in thematic areas and representatives from each subject will appear on a panel to answer questions posed by a student facilitator,” said Dr Chrissie Boughey, Deputy Vice-Chancellor of Academic and Student Affairs.